 CLAT 2020 Result:

 The result for CLAT 2020 will be declared online on the official website of CLAT 2020.
 The candidates can check their results by logging in to the official website.
+The result section shows the total marks secured, it also shows the marks secured in each section.
 The candidates will require their registration no, roll no, DOB, email ID & password to check their result online.
 The candidate can get their CLAT result as well as All India Rank & Category rank from the Official result.

 How To Check CLAT 2020 Result Online?

 How the Ties in Merit List is Resolved:

 1. CLAT Consortium will break the ties in scores of the qualified candidates to allot ranks while preparing the CLAT merit list/ rank list.
 Tie-breaking is done in a situation where scores of two or more candidates qualifying CLAT exam is same.
 Below is the method used to resolve ties in the merit list of CLAT: